ahmednule/ahmednule/README.md

 ## 💡 Fun Fact
 I'm passionate about mentoring aspiring developers and creating innovative tech solutions.
 Always open to collaboration and learning!

+## Credits
+This project is built upon the original work of *Ahmed Lukhman*, who developed the core code.
+I've modified and extended the code to suit my needs as I Improved it further.

 ---
 <a href="https://git.io/streak-stats"><img src="https://streak-stats.demolab.com?user=ahmednule&theme=dark" alt="GitHub Streak" /></a>